SuperAuguste/zarc/README.md

-# zzip
+# zarc

-A really bad `zip` implementation in Zig originally created for use within [jaz](https://github.com/SuperAuguste/jaz).
+A pretty darn good implementation of various archive formats (just `zip` at the moment) in Zig.
+Originally created for use within [jaz](https://github.com/SuperAuguste/jaz).

+## License

+MIT